 - Finally, attach the spring clamp to your aluminum reflector from step #1 and place it in front of the product so that it is evenly light.

-You will be surprised by how well lit and clear your product photography is!
 This is a great hack if you have your own e-commerce store or want to sell used items from home.
 Remember, a better presentation always attracts more clients and better prices!

 Source: DIY Projects